 The descent to one of Europe’s deepest canyons is an adventure.
 For me, it was even harder than climbing back up.
 There is more than one trail, each with a different difficulty level.
 If you are an experienced hiker, you won’t have problems.
 If you are out of training, you might pick the easier routes.
 Whichever you choose, going down Su Gorropu gorge is one of the coolest Sardinia activities.

 Be amazed at Sardinia’s sunsets

 Sardinia sunsets can be purple, fire-red, golden, or silver.
 It all depends on the season, on the day, on the area and on the weather.
 They are always different but never less than stunning.
 Definitely one of the best things to see in Sardinia for photographers.

-The best places to see the legendary Sardinian sunsets are obviously on the west coast, and in corners like S’Archittu sea resort and Sant’Antioco you will always see crowds with hones and cameras to capture the magic.
-If you are on your honeymoon or need some romance, sipping on a drink or enjoy a local dinner facing a warm-hued sunset are some of the most romantic things to do in Sardinia.
+The best places to see the legendary Sardinian sunsets are obviously on the west coast, and in corners like S’Archittu sea resort and Sant’Antioco you will always see crowds with phones and cameras to capture the magic.
+If you are on your honeymoon or want to propose in Italy, sipping on a drink or enjoying a local dinner facing a warm-hued sunset are some of the most romantic things to do in Sardinia.